bscout9956/BasicSR/README.md

 ### Train ESRGAN (SRGAN) models
 We use a PSNR-oriented pretrained SR model to initialize the parameters for better quality.
 According to the author's paper and some testing, this will also stabilize the GAN training and allows for faster convergence.

 1. Prepare datasets, usually the DIV2K dataset.
-More details are in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data) and [
+More details are in [`codes/data`](https://github.com/BlueAmulet/BasicSR/tree/master/codes/data) and [
 (Faster IO speed)](https://github.com/xinntao/BasicSR/wiki/Faster-IO-speed).
-1. Optional: If the intention is to replicate the original paper here you would prerapre the PSNR-oriented pretrained model.
+1. Optional: If the intention is to replicate the original paper here you would prepare the PSNR-oriented pretrained model.
 You can also use the original `RRDB_PSNR_x4.pth` as the pretrained model for that purpose, otherwise *any* existing model will work as pretrained.
 1. Modify the configuration file  `options/train/train_esrgan.json`
 1. Run command: `python train.py -opt options/train/train_esrgan.json`

 ### Train SR models
 1. Prepare datasets, usually the DIV2K dataset.
-More details are in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data).
+More details are in [`codes/data`](https://github.com/BlueAmulet/BasicSR/tree/master/codes/data).
 1. Modify the configuration file `options/train/train_sr.json`
 1. Run command: `python train.py -opt options/train/train_sr.json`

+### Train SPSR models
+1. Prepare datasets, usually the DIV2K dataset.
+More details are in [`codes/data`](https://github.com/BlueAmulet/BasicSR/tree/master/codes/data).
+1. Modify the configuration file `options/train/train_spsr.json`
+1. Run command: `python train.py -opt options/train/train_spsr.json`

 ### Train SFTGAN models
 *Pretraining is also important*.
 We use a PSNR-oriented pretrained SR model (trained on DIV2K) to initialize the SFTGAN model.

-1. First prepare the segmentation probability maps for training data: run [`test_seg.py`](https://github.com/victorca25/BasicSR/blob/master/codes/test_seg.py).
+1. First prepare the segmentation probability maps for training data: run [`test_seg.py`](https://github.com/BlueAmulet/BasicSR/blob/master/codes/test_seg.py).
 We provide a pretrained segmentation model for 7 outdoor categories in [Pretrained models](#pretrained-models).
 We use [Xiaoxiao Li's codes](https://github.com/lxx1991/caffe_mpi) to train our segmentation model and transfer it to a PyTorch model.
-1. Put the images and segmentation probability maps in a folder as described in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data).
+1. Put the images and segmentation probability maps in a folder as described in [`codes/data`](https://github.com/BlueAmulet/BasicSR/tree/master/codes/data).
 1. Transfer the pretrained model parameters to the SFTGAN model.
     1. First train with `debug` mode and obtain a saved model.
-    1. Run [`transfer_params_sft.py`](https://github.com/victorca25/BasicSR/blob/master/codes/scripts/transfer_params_sft.py) to initialize the model.
+    1. Run [`transfer_params_sft.py`](https://github.com/BlueAmulet/BasicSR/blob/master/codes/scripts/transfer_params_sft.py) to initialize the model.
     1. We provide an initialized model named `sft_net_ini.pth` in [Pretrained models](#pretrained-models)
 1. Modify the configuration file in `options/train/train_sftgan.json`
 1. Run command: `python train.py -opt options/train/train_sftgan.json`